On the Convergence of Elementary Cellular Automata under Sequential Update Modes: Preliminaries

-We can think of an update mode as a function that associates each iteration to the set of cells that will be updated in it, that is $\mu^{\star}:\N\to\mathcal{P}(\integers{n})$.
+We can think of an update mode as a function that associates each iteration to the set of cells that will be updated in it, that is $\mu^{\star}:\N\to\mathcal{P}(\integers{n})$, {with $\mathcal{P}(\integers{n})$ the power set of $\integers{n}$}.
 In this paper we will work with \textit{periodic update modes}, which means that there exists $p\in\N$ such that for all $t\in\N$, $\mu^{\star}(t+p)=\mu^{\star}(t)$.
 In other words an update mode of period $p$ can be viewed as a finite sequence of $p$ subsets of cells.
 Each iteration in which a subset of cells is updated is called a \textit{substep}, while a \textit{step} is the composition of the substeps having occurred over a period $p$.

-A \emph{sequential update mode} is a family of periodic update modes which is defined as $\mu = (\phi(\integers{n}))$, where $\phi(\integers{n}) = \{i_0\}, \dots, \{i_{n-1}\}$ is a permutation of $\integers{n}$, makes one and only one cell update its state at each substep so that all cells have updated their state after $n$ substeps (\ie~after each step) depending on the order induced by $\phi$.
-Naturally, for these update modes the period is always equal to the number of cells.
+\begin{definition}[Sequential update modes] \emph{Sequential update modes} are a family of periodic update modes which are defined as $\mu = (\phi(\integers{n}))$, where $\phi(\integers{n}) = \{i_0\}, \dots, \{i_{n-1}\}$ is a permutation of $\integers{n}$ {that establishes the order of priority with which the cells are updating, such that} one and only one cell update its state at each substep so that all cells have updated their state after $n$ substeps (\ie, after each step) depending on the order induced by $\phi$.
+Naturally, for these update modes the period is always equal to the number of cells. \end{definition}

 Note that while the formal notation for a sequential update mode is $\mu=(\{i_0\},\{i_1\},\dots,\{i_{n-1}\})$, namely a sequence of $n$ subsets of cardinality $1$, we make an abuse of notation in what follows by using just a sequence of elements: $\mu=(i_0,i_1,\dots,i_{n-1})$ to facilitate reading.